Splenectomy

 Although the spleen is often the major site of antibody-coated platelet destruction, platelets may also be removed from circulation by the liver, by a combination of the spleen and liver, or within the blood stream.
 Therefore, splenectomies are not always successful in raising the platelet count and may fail over time, prompting a return of low platelets.

-Doctors frequently vaccinate those about to have a splenectomy with polyvalent pneumococcal, meningococcal C conjugate, and H influenzae b (Hib) vaccines.
-Timeframes may be different for those on other immune suppressing therapies.
-3
+Doctors vaccinate those about to have a splenectomy with polyvalent pneumococcal, meningococcal C conjugate, and H influenza b (Hib) vaccines.
+Timeframes may be different for those on other immune suppressing therapies.3

 A small percent of the splenectomized ITP population develops an accessory (extra) spleen.
-Occasionally a second surgery is required to remove the accessory spleen if the patient has relapsed following a successful first surgery.3
+Occasionally, a second surgery is suggested to remove the accessory spleen if the patient has relapsed following a successful first surgery.3

 Side Effects

-The immediate complication rate from surgery is about 10%, although estimates vary.
-The fatality rate from the surgery is about one percent for an open splenectomy and much less than that for a laproscopic procedure.
+The immediate complication rate from surgery is about 10 percent, although estimates vary.
+The fatality rate from the surgery is about one percent for an open splenectomy and much less for a laproscopic procedure.
 Patients over 65 have a higher complication and fatality rate.3

-Since the spleen is responsible for making antibodies and removing bacteria, aged, antibody-coated and damaged blood cells, those without a spleen have an impaired immune system.
-Because of this, splenectomized patients have a more difficult time recovering from pneumonia, meningitis, Hib flu,3 sepsis, 9 hospital-based infections,7 malaria and other parasitic diseases,5 babesiosis (a tick-borne disease)10 and gram-negative bacterial diseases from animal bites.11
+Since the spleen is responsible for making antibodies, filtering the blood, and removing bacteria, those without a spleen have an impaired immune system.
+Because of this, splenectomized patients have a more difficult time recovering from pneumonia, meningitis, Hib flu,3 sepsis,9 hospital-based infections,7 malaria and other parasitic diseases,5 babesiosis (a tick-borne disease)10and gram-negative bacterial diseases from animal bites.11

 People who have had a splenectomy have more microparticles in their blood, giving them an increased risk of dementia4 and heart attacks6 from blood clots.
 They are also more prone to blood vessel complications.8

-Previous response to corticosteroids (ex.
-Prednisone), IVIg, or other treatments are not very good predictors of splenectomy success.
-3, 12, 13
+Previous response to corticosteroids (such as Prednisone), IVIG or other treatments are not very good predictors of splenectomy success.3, 12, 13

 Age as Predictor

-A study reported in the British Journal of Haematology in March 2001 found "the only positive predictive factor for the long-term response to splenectomy was age <40 years."2
+A study reported in the British Journal of Haematology (March 2001) found "the only positive predictive factor for the long-term response to splenectomy was age <40 years."2

 Indium Screening Test as Predictor

-Researchers in the UK and France feel that an indium screening test has some value in predicting whether a splenectomy will successfully raise your platelet counts.
-The test determines whether your spleen, liver or a combination of both is responsible for your platelet destruction.
-14, 15 The test is performed at Barts and the Royal London Hospital in London, UK.
+Researchers in the United Kingdom, France and Spain feel that an indium white blood cell screening test has some value in predicting whether a splenectomy will successfully raise your platelet counts.
+The test determines whether your spleen, liver, or a combination of both is responsible for your platelet destruction.14, 15

 1. Kojouri K, et al, "Splenectomy for adult patients with idiopathic thrombocytopenic purpura: a systematic review to assess long-term platelet count responses, prediction of response, and surgical complications".
 Blood.2004 Nov 1: 104(9): 2623-34 http://www.ncbi.nlm.nih.gov/pubmed/15217831